Diamonds Are a Girl’s Best Friend Lyrics

 Prince of Wales Pin, 1935

-Elizabeth Taylor’s third husband, producer Michael Todd, was the first to introduce her to the world of fine jewelry when he gave her a 30 carat diamond engagement ring from Cartier.
-Fifth (and sixth) husband Richard Burton also had a “thing” for jewelry, and bought her the Grand Duchess Vladmir Suite, The Krupp Diamond (33.19 carat engagement ring), La Peregrina Pearl, The Taj Mahal diamond, and the 69.42 Taylor-Burton diamond, among other pieces.
+Taylor’s third husband, producer Michael Todd, was the first to introduce her to the world of fine jewelry when he gave her a 30 carat diamond engagement ring from Cartier.
+Fifth (and sixth) husband Richard Burton also had a “thing” for jewelry, and bought her a suite of emeralds and diamonds, The Krupp Diamond (33.19 carat engagement ring), La Peregrina Pearl, The Taj Mahal diamond, and the 69.42 Taylor-Burton diamond, among other pieces.
 When Taylor plunked down $449,625 for Wallis’ Prince of Wales feather brooch in 1987, it was the first piece of jewelry she ever bought for herself (at age 55).
 She and Wallis moved in the same circles, and she just “knew” Wallis would have wanted her to have it.

-Elizabeth Taylor wearing the Grand Duchess Vladmir Suite
+Elizabeth Taylor wearing the emerald and diamond suite

 Elizabeth Taylor wrote a book about jewelry in which she said that no one really “owns” beautiful things like jewelry, they just have temporary custody.
 Following her death in 2011, her collection was auctioned at Christie’s for nearly $116 million, the largest ever for a private jewelry collection.
 Wallis’ Prince of Wales pin was bought by an anonymous bidder in Asia for $1.3 million.